barumau/pandunia/english/darse.md

 1. ye no safa kamer.
 2. un kupe no hali.
-3. dua waf no kana supe.
+3. dua waf no nyama supe.
 4. ye no ada waf i mau. / ye ada no waf i no mau.
-5. xefe kana ca a no kafe.
+5. xefe nyama ca a no kafe.
 6. mama ada no waf a do mau.